 Only three years in, and it’s not surprising that Microsoft decided to bring the game to their next-gen console.
 The game is essentially an open-world MMO title set in a fantasy world and puts players in the shoes of a pirate.
 The game gives players a laundry list of things to do.
 More importantly, players also have the freedom to do whatever else they want.

 Pair that with the inherent unpredictability of an MMO title because of the presence of other players, and braving the seas in Sea of Thieves feels just as exciting and chaotic as the open seas in real life are.

-Coordinating a massive pirate ship isn’t easy, so is having to fight against rival pirates en route to making a name for yourself as the most notorious pirate there is, but all of these are well worth the pain in exchange of being able to sail on the high seas and entertain yourself for countless hours.
+Coordinating a massive pirate ship isn’t easy, so is having to fight against rival pirates en route to making a name for yourself as the most notorious pirate there is, but all of these are well worth the pain in exchange for being able to sail on the high seas and entertain yourself for countless hours.

 Ultimately, the story isn’t really highlighted in Destiny 2.
 It’s the loot, as already mentioned.
-Either that, or It’s the never-ending chase for just one more dungeon run.
+Either that or It’s the never-ending chase for just one more dungeon run.

 Destiny 2 also features a more traditional player-versus-player combat for those who prefer something like that.

 Tom Clancy’s Rainbow Six Siege’s unprecedented levels of open-ended gameplay and combat where players can basically destroy the entire environment as they please depending on their strategy will make its way to the Xbox Series X.